-In the video above, I talk about what it means when your boyfriend/girlfriend says they “love you” but aren’t “in love” with you anymore.
+In the video above, I talk about what it means when your spouse or boyfriend/girlfriend says they “love you” but aren’t “in love” with you anymore.

 It’s similar to them saying they have “fallen out of love with you.”

 What they are describing is actually the loss of what is called Limerence.